 2.12.
 Apache Sqoop

-Sqoop imports data from external sources into related Hadoop components like HDFS, Hbase or Hive.
+Sqoop imports data from external sources into related Hadoop ecosystem components like HDFS, Hbase or Hive.
 It also exports data from Hadoop to other external sources.
 Sqoop works with relational databases such as teradata, Netezza, oracle, MySQL.

 Features of Apache Sqoop: